Harry Belafonte: Rise as an actor (1957–1959)

+Later film and theatre involvement (1972–2018)

 Dissatisfied with most of the film roles offered to him during the 1960s, Belafonte concentrated on music.
 In the early 1970s, Belafonte appeared in more films, among which are two with Poitier: Buck and the Preacher (1972) and Uptown Saturday Night (1974).
 In 1984, Belafonte produced and scored the musical film Beat Street, dealing with the rise of hip-hop culture.
 Together with Arthur Baker, he produced the gold-certified soundtrack of the same name.
+Four of his songs appeared in the 1988 film Beetlejuice, including "Day-O" and "Jump in the Line (Shake, Senora)".

-Belafonte next starred in a major film again in the mid-1990s, appearing with John Travolta in the race-reverse drama White Man's Burden (1995); and in Robert Altman's jazz age drama Kansas City (1996), the latter of which garnered him the New York Film Critics Circle Award for Best Supporting Actor.
+Belafonte next starred in a major film in the mid-1990s, appearing with John Travolta in the race-reverse drama White Man's Burden (1995); and in Robert Altman's jazz age drama Kansas City (1996), the latter of which garnered him the New York Film Critics Circle Award for Best Supporting Actor.
 He also starred as an Associate Justice of the Supreme Court of the United States in the TV drama Swing Vote (1999).
 In 2006, Belafonte appeared in Bobby, Emilio Estevez's ensemble drama about the assassination of Robert F. Kennedy; he played Nelson, a friend of an employee of the Ambassador Hotel (Anthony Hopkins).

-He appears in Spike Lee's BlacKkKlansman (2018) as an elderly civil rights pioneer.
+His final film appearance was in Spike Lee's Academy Award-winning BlacKkKlansman (2018) as an elderly civil rights pioneer.

-Personal life

-Belafonte and Marguerite Byrd were married from 1948 to 1957.
-They have two daughters: Adrienne and Shari Belafonte.
-They separated when Byrd was pregnant with Shari.
-Adrienne and her daughter Rachel Blue founded the Anir Foundation / Experience, focused on humanitarian work in southern Africa.
-Shari is a photographer, model, singer, and actress and is married to actor Sam Behrens.

-In 1953, Belafonte was financially able to move from Washington Heights, Manhattan "into a white neighborhood in Elmhurst, Queens."

-Belafonte had an affair with actress Joan Collins during the filming of Island in the Sun.

-On March 8, 1957, Belafonte married his second wife Julie Robinson, a former dancer with the Katherine Dunham Company who was of Jewish descent.
-They had two children, David and Gina.
-David, the only son of Harry Belafonte, is a former model and actor and is an Emmy-winning and Grammy nominated music producer and the executive director of the family-held company Belafonte Enterprises Inc. As a music producer, David has been involved in most of Belafonte's albums and tours and productions.
-He is married to model and singer Malena Belafonte who toured with Belafonte.
-Gina Belafonte is a TV and film actress and worked with her father as coach and producer on more than six films.

-After 47 years of marriage, Belafonte and Robinson divorced.
-In April 2008, Belafonte married photographer Pamela Frank.

-Belafonte has five grandchildren, Rachel and Brian through his children with Marguerite Byrd, and Maria, Sarafina, and Amadeus through his children with Julie Robinson.
-In October 1998, Belafonte contributed a letter to Liv Ullmann's book Letter to My Grandchild.